Troubleshoot SAML SSO

 ERROR UserManagerPro - user="samluser1" had no roles

-rolemap_SAML contains the correct role mapping with ";" at the end of each role name.
+rolemap_SAML stanza in the authentication.conf file contains the correct role mapping with ";" at the end of each role name.

 User cannot login